15 Oddest Events at Maine Festivals

 To be “fair,” Ox Pulling Contests are a way of life at agricultural venues across the state.

 This concept dates back to an unknown time when, as the story goes, two farmers were arguing about who had the strongest oxen.
 They headed to the town square to settle the matter once and for all.
-A new sport was born.

-Maine Forestry Museum Logging Festival
+Maine Forestry Museum Logging Festival Days

 Rangeley

-Windjammer Days Cod Race
+Windjammer Days Cod Fish Race

 Boothbay Harbor

-You can sail right into maritime history at the Windjammer Days festival in Boothbay Harbor, but there’s a fishy competition you might also want to try.
+You can sail right into maritime history at the late-June Windjammer Days festival in Boothbay Harbor, but there’s a fishy competition you might also want to try.

-There’s also a lobster-eating contest if you prefer to claw your way to victory.
+Kids are welcome, and they’ll also love the pirates that roam the festival.
+Also, there’s a lobster-eating contest if you prefer to claw your way to victory.

-Yarmouth Clam Festival
+Yarmouth Clam Festival Shucking Contest

 Yarmouth